usethesource/rascal/src/org/rascalmpl/courses/RunTimeErrors/RuntimeExceptions/InvalidUseOfDate/InvalidUseOfDate.md

+---
-# Invalid Use Of Date
+title: Invalid Use Of Date
+---

 .Synopsis
 Invalid of of a date at runtime